GitSummin/GitSummin/README.md

 Here's a bit more about what I'm up to and how you can connect with me!

-- 🔭 I’m currently working on **advanced projects in image generation and AI** at the Probability and Recognition Lab(PCLR).
+- 🔭 I’m currently working on **advanced projects in image generation and AI related to the military** at the Probability and Recognition Lab(PCLR).
 - 🌱 I’m currently learning **more about deep learning algorithms and their applications in real-world scenarios**.
 - 👯 I’m looking to collaborate on **projects related to generative AI and image processing**.
 - 🤔 I’m looking for help with **navigating complex AI models and optimization techniques**.